Adversarial Machine Learning: Bayesian Perspectives: Motivating examples

-$\triangle$ This type of attacks are easily built through low cost computational methods.
-However, they require the attacker to have precise knowledge about the architecture and weights of the corresponding predictive model.
-This is debatable in security settings, a main driver of this paper.
+FGSM and related attacks described below are easily built through low cost computational methods.
+In certain settings, they require the attacker to have precise knowledge about the architecture of the corresponding predictive model.
+This is debatable in most security settings and is a driving force in this paper. $\triangle$